Trump sues Manhattan district attorney Vance over subpoenas

 Jay Sekulow, a lawyer for Trump, said in a statement that the lawsuit was filed “in response to the subpoenas issued by the New York County District Attorney,” to address “the significant constitutional issues at stake in this case.”

+Vance, a Democrat and longtime Trump critic, is also pursuing a criminal mortgage fraud case against Paul Manafort, a former Trump campaign chairman.

+Manafort has sought to dismiss that case, saying he was already convicted on similar federal charges and that trying him again would amount to double jeopardy.

-Mazars was also named as a defendant in Trump’s lawsuit on Thursday.
+Mazars was also named as a defendant in Trump’s lawsuit against Vance.
+It did not immediately respond to a request for comment.

-Reporting by Jonathan Stempel in New York; Editing by Angus MacSwan
+Reporting by Jonathan Stempel in New York; Editing by Angus MacSwan and Tom Brown